KamalKishore04/Online-Fitness-Tracking-Application/README.md

 # Online-Fitness-Tracking-Application
+This is GUI based project for GUVI Review 1.
 The application will allow users to log their workouts, set fitness goals, and track their progress over time.
 It will provide personalized fitness recommendations and allow users to join fitness challenges.
 Administrators will handle user management, oversee fitness content, and maintain system settings.

 ## Project Overview:-